c3333/cpp-docs.de-de/docs/mfc/reference/cmfccaptionbutton-class.md

 ### <a name="parameters"></a>Parameter

 *bSet*<br/>
-[in] "True" für die Höhe der Mini Titelleiste; Für die Höhe der Titelleiste standardmäßig "false" werden.
+[in] TRUE für Mini-Titelleistenhöhe; FALSE für die Standard-Titelleistenhöhe.

 ## <a name="see-also"></a>Siehe auch